Hospital Emergency Codes:

 What is the process for notifying law enforcement?

 Time is of the essence in responding to an infant or child abduction, and it's critical to notify law enforcement as soon as possible to increase the chances of a safe recovery.
-The process for notifying law enforcement of an infant or child abduction may vary depending on the hospital's policies and the circumstances of the situation, but generally, the following steps may be taken:
+The process for notifying law enforcement of an infant or child abduction vary depending on the hospital's policies and the circumstances of the situation, but generally, the following steps are taken:

 1. Call 911: The hospital's security team or staff member who discovers the abduction should immediately call 911 to report the incident and provide information about the child, the abductor (if known), and the hospital's location.